playsms/book-playsms/book-contents/en/Installation/playSMS-Upgrade/Upgrade-from-version-0.9.9.2-to-1.0.md

       Note that option `--add-drop-table` above is important, do not miss it.

     Backup playSMS files and folders:
-    - playSMS daemon script at `/usr/local/bin/playsmsd`
+    - playSMS daemon scripts at `/usr/local/bin/`
     - playSMS daemon config at `/etc/playsmsd`
     - playSMS files at web folder `/var/www/playsms`